Corpus Inscriptionum Latinarum: Current status

 The CIL presently consists of 17 volumes in about 70 parts, recording approximately 180,000 inscriptions.
 Thirteen supplementary volumes have plates and special indices.
 The first volume, in two sections, covered the oldest inscriptions, to the end of the Roman Republic; volumes II to XIV are divided geographically, according to the regions where the inscriptions were found.
 The other volumes cover other topics.
 Volume XVII, for instance, is entirely devoted to milestones.
 A volume XVIII is planned, which will contain the Carmina Latina Epigraphica (Latin verse inscriptions).
 A two-volume "Index of Numbers", correlating inscription numbers with volume numbers, was published in 2003.

 The Berlin-Brandenburg Academy of Sciences and Humanities (BBAW) continues to update and reprint the CIL.

 Index

-List of volume with the date of first publication.
+List of volumes with the date of first publication.